Fouke, Arkansas: History

 In 1889, Seventh Day Baptist minister James Franklin Shaw and his followers were seeking an area to establish a new colony.
 In 1890, they chose a site along the Texarkana, Shreveport and Natchez Railroad, where a small timber line ended at Fouke's Sawmill.
 The streets were named for prominent, nationally known Baptists, and upon advertising the area with the offer of reasonably priced land, affordable lumber, and free railroad passage, pioneers traveled to the area from as far away as Idaho, Illinois, and West Virginia.

 James H. Fouke, a Presbyterian entrepreneur, lumberman, and railroad executive, helped them establish their colony, and in 1902 he donated land for a school.
 The city of Fouke was named in his honor.

 By the early 1920s, the farming and timber industries had brought people of many faiths to the community.
 A new Texas and Pacific Railroad depot was constructed in 1906, and the community was incorporated in 1911.
 Population growth increased during the 1920s oil boom, and in 1928 construction of U.S. Route 71 further increased Fouke's employment opportunities.

 During the Prohibition era of 1920–1936, Fouke suffered violent deaths of many men in relation to the illegal trafficking of liquor.
 Interstate commerce was not well coordinated during that time, which made Fouke's location attractive to those who would commit crimes and then cross the adjoining border(s).

-Since the 1920s, Fouke has been a sundown town.
+Since the 1920s, Fouke has had a reputation as a sundown town.

 The Fouke State Bank was chartered in 1914, but it went broke during the Great Depression, and job losses in the community caused many to accept work as part of Depression-era programs such as the Civilian Conservation Corps and the Works Progress Administration.
 It was not until World War II that large numbers of the citizens found employment at the newly established Lone Star Army Ammunition Plant and Red River Army Depot, which were located just west of Texarkana.